 - Graphics Interchange Format (GIF) used solely online (doesn’t translate to print).
 GIFs can be animated, but can only support 256 colors (lower file size and quality).

-- Encapsulated PostScript File (EPS) use for files that need to be resized, i.e. logos.
-EPS files can be scaled to any size without losing quality and support transparency.
+- Encapsulated PostScript File (EPS) use for files that need to be resized, i.e., logos.
+EPS files scale to any size without losing quality and support transparency.
 They work best for large format printing.